 All students are prepared for IGCSE and AS/A Level University of Cambridge qualifications in all subjects.
 Designated a Cambridge Fellowship Centre, Pinehurst is a member of a worldwide elite of academic schools.

 We accept unsolicited applications from teaching and non-teaching staff who believe that they could make a significant contribution to the continued growth and development of the school.
-Learn more about working with Pinehurst and what we can offer you here.
+Learn more about working with Pinehurst and what we can offer you in our Staff Wellbeing Package which can be found here.

 Pinehurst is one of New Zealand’s leading independent schools.
 We offer children care, guidance and exceptional opportunities, in and out the classroom, from the age of 5 to the final days a young person has in school before heading to university or the world of work.